At least 4 dead, including gunman, after shooting at California biker bar

-At least four people were dead, including a gunman, and several others were wounded Wednesday night following a shooting at a self-described biker bar in south Orange County.
+At least four people were dead, including a gunman, and several others were wounded Wednesday night following a shooting at a self-described biker bar in south Orange County, California.

 OCSD spokesman Sgt.
 Frank Gonzales said the shooting was reported at 7:04 p.m.
-Deputies arrived two minutes later, and came upon the shooter two minutes after that, he said.
-The sheriff's department said that an officer-involved shooting happened during the incident, though it did not say whether an officer fired a gun or was fired upon.
-No deputies were hurt, the OCSD added.
+Deputies arrived two minutes later and came upon the shooter two minutes after that, he said.
+The sheriff's department said that an officer-involved shooting happened during the incident.
+A law enforcement source told NBC Los Angeles that deputies killed the gunman.

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.